top of page

 What I did

-✨ Collaborating with marketing to define requirements
+• ✨ Partnered with Marketing to define business requirements and promotional constraints

-📝 Creating wireframes, mockups, and prototypes
+• 📝 Designed wireframes, high-fidelity mockups, and interactive prototypes

 Tools Used: 🛠️ Figma, Miro, Google Meets, Google Docs